-Audits & Investigations
+Audits & investigations

 RevenueSA promotes voluntary disclosures by an employer of any tax defaults prior to commencing any investigation or audit activity.
 Such disclosures may result in a reduced rate of penalty tax.
 To be considered a sufficient disclosure, to qualify for a reduced rate of penalty tax, written information should be provided to the Commissioner detailing the employer, the nature of the tax default, and the amount of taxable wages for the relevant financial period(s).
 RevenueSA conducts numerous compliance programs.
 Employers are targeted for audit on the basis of information obtained from a variety of sources.

-In the majority of cases, audits commence with an employer being contacted through correspondence from the Compliance Services Branch.
+In the majority of cases, audits commence with an employer being contacted via letter.
 An initial request for certain records and documents may be made, or a suitable time arranged for the Investigator to attend at the employer's premises to examine records.